sonata-nfv/tng-sla-mgmt/README.md

 *  Checkstyle Tests are triggered automatically when building the project, and are defined in the [SLA Manager's Checkstyle folder](https://github.com/ekapassa/tng-sla-mgmt/tree/master/sla-template-generator/src/main/resources/Checkstyle).
 *  Wider scope (integration and functional) tests involving this micro-service are defined in tng-tests.

+## Versioning
+*  The first release of the SLA Manager does not support versioning reagrding the code.
+In the future we can maybe use [SemVer](http://semver.org/) for this kind of versioning.
+*  The most up-to-date container version is v4.
+For the container versions available, see the [link to tags on this repository](https://github.com/sonata-nfv/tng-sla-mgmt/releases).

 ## Development